-Safe Injection Practices are part of Standard Precautions and are aimed at maintaining basic levels of patient safety and provider protections.
-CDC and the New York State Health Department have defined Safe Injection Practice as described below in response to:
+The CDC and the New York State Health Department have defined Safe Injection Practice as described below in response to:

-- All licensed personnel must comply with these standards.
-This applies to: use of needles, cannula that replace needles, and intravenous delivery systems. - ONE needle, ONE syringe, ONE time. - No reuse of needles or syringes. - Limit use of multi-dose vials and dedicate them to a single patient whenever possible - Do not administer medications from a single dose vial or IV bag to multiple patients - Wear a surgical mask when placing a catheter or injecting material into the spinal canal or subdural space (i.e.: myelograms, lumbar punctures, spinal or epidural anesthesia). - See additional information: https://www.cdc.gov/injectionsafety/index.html
+- National outbreaks of Hepatitis B virus and Hepatitis C Virus - Investigation of post-myelography bacterial meningitis cases that concluded face masks were not worn by clinicians during the procedure and droplet transmission of oral pharyngeal flora was likely. - All licensed personnel must comply with these standards.
+This applies to: use of needles, cannula that replace needles, and intravenous delivery systems.

+- One needle, one syringe, one time.
+No reuse of needles or syringes for more than one patient/no reuse to draw up additional medication - Limit use of multi-dose vials and dedicate them to a single patient whenever possible - Do not administer medications from a single dose vial or IV bag to multiple patients - Wear a surgical mask when placing a catheter or injecting material into the spinal canal or subdural space (i.e.: myelograms, lumbar punctures, spinal or epidural anesthesia).